Lockridge is an avid reader who enjoys learning about beautiful garden plants. Among other things, she has worked with a florist.

 - Separate the pup from the mother plant.
 Sometimes pups separate easily, if not, you may need to use a sterilized knife to cut the pup away.
 If you had to cut the pup’s roots, set it aside and allow the wound to dry out for a few days.

 - Replace the mother plant back in its pot, or place into a larger pot if the plant has overgrown its last location.
 Follow the directions above for how to care for a plant that has been transplanted.

 General Care Tips

-Aloe Vera often goes dormant in the winter, so you definitely need as much water.
+Aloe vera often goes dormant in the winter, so you definitely don't need as much water.